 By Ian Chute in Suva

-Ian Chute is a journalist with The Fiji Times.
+Ian Chute is a Fiji Times reporter.
 Republished with permission.